samvloeberghs/ng-vikings-2017-workshop/README.md

 ## Connecting Ionic 2 and Firebase

-To start this part of the workshop, checkout the `part-2-connecting-ionic2-and-firebase` branch.
+To start this part of the workshop, checkout the `part-2` "connecting ionic2 and firebase" branch.

 Next up is showing how we can connect to the real-time database of Firebase and show the schedule and speaker list of the conference.